Lorentz-violating modifications to particle dynamics, thermodynamics and vacuum energy in bumblebee gravity: Acknowledgments

 \section{Acknowledgments}

 A. A. Araújo Filho is supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) and Fundação de Apoio à Pesquisa do Estado da Paraíba (FAPESQ), project numbers 150223/2025-0 and 1951/2025.
 K.E.L.F would like to thank the Paraíba State Research Support Foundation FAPESQ for financial support.
 F.A.B and E.P acknowledge support from CNPq (Grant nos.
 306398/2021-4, 309092/2022-1, 304290/2020-3).
 A.R.Q work is supported by FAPESQ-PB.
 A.R.Q also acknowledges support by CNPq under process number 310533/2022-8.
 A. \"O. would like to acknowledge networking support of the COST Action CA21106 - COSMIC WISPers in the Dark Universe: Theory, astrophysics and experiments (CosmicWISPers), the COST Action CA22113 - Fundamental challenges in theoretical physics (THEORY-CHALLENGES), the COST Action CA21136 - Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), the COST Action CA23130 - Bridging high and low energies in search of quantum gravity (BridgeQG), and the COST Action CA23115 - Relativistic Quantum Information (RQI) funded by COST (European Cooperation in Science and Technology).
 A. \"O. would also like to acknowledge the funding support of SCOAP3, Switzerland and TUBITAK, Turkiye.V.B.
 Bezerra is partially supported by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), grant number 307211/2020- 7.
+Also, H. H. is grateful to Excellence project FoS UHK 2203/2025-2026 for the financial support. {The authors also thank the anonymous referee for the valuable suggestions provided.}